 There are many reasons for choosing organic products.
 Research is showing that organic produce can be more nutrient-dense.
 But, most people choose organic to avoid the toxins found in non-organic food.
 They also value organic farmers’ environmental stewardship.
-Organic farming practices protect the soil and the quality of our air and water.
+Organic farming practices build up the soil and protect the quality of our air and water.

 Consumer’s Guide to Organic Food

 MOSES partnered with the Wisconsin Department of Agriculture, Trade and Consumer Protection to create the information card below, plus a 20-page Consumer’s Guide, a bookmark and magnet to encourage consumers to choose organic.

 Concerns in our Food